Avalon-S/LLM-Health-Assistant/README.md

 ---

 ## Disclaimer
-The Health Consultation Assistant provides general information only and does not constitute medical advice.
+The LLM Health Assistant provides general information only and does not constitute medical advice.
 It does not establish a doctor-patient relationship.
 Always consult a qualified healthcare professional for medical concerns.
 We are not responsible for any decisions made based on the platform’s information.

 ---